zygos/wd-material/material/3-frameworks/3-rest-api/2-query-builders.md

 {
   "scripts": {
     // ...
-    "gen:types": "kysely-codegen --camel-case --dialect sqlite --out-file src/database/types.ts" }
+    "gen:types": "kysely-codegen --camel-case --dialect sqlite --out-file src/database/types.ts && prettier --write src/database/types.ts",
   }
+}
 ```

 It will connect to our database (via `.env` file configuration) and investigate the database schema to generate the types for us.
+On top of that it will format the generated file with `prettier`.

 Run `npm run gen:types` to generate the types.
 You should find a new file, `src/database/types.ts`, with a list of types for all tables in our database 🤯.